-Overdrawn Directors Loan Account.
+Overdrawn Directors Loan Account

-However, once a company enters insolvency, matters for directors can turn awkward.
-For further reading, please view ‘what is insolvency?
+However, once a limited company experiences financial difficulties and enters insolvency, matters for directors can then turn awkward, exposing them to

 Important points to remember about Director’s Loans

 - You may only vote yourself a dividend if a shareholder;

 - Understand where you show the amount owed;

 - Declaring it on your company’s tax return on the company’s year-end;

 - If your company operates at a loss, you must not draw down any dividends;